Skip to main content

 Improving data quality starts with structure rather than dashboards.

-Organizations should first identify critical business objects such as products, reservations, inventory items, shipments, suppliers, transactions, operational records, customers, or manufacturing components.
+Organizations should first identify critical business objects such as products, reservations, inventory items, shipments, suppliers, transactions, operational records, customers, manufacturing components, warranty records, or service histories.

-Then define the required fields, accepted values, validation rules, ownership, and source systems for each one.
+Then they should define the required fields, accepted values, validation rules, ownership, and source systems for each one.

 Practical Examples of Data Quality Problems